AngelEspana04/SunnyTheSunbirdAI/README.md

 ### 5.1 Software Quality Attributes
 ### 5.1.1 Ease of Use
->It is imperative that the website be intuitive and simple to use, as the primary objective is to minimize time spent creating the schedules.
+>It is imperative that the website be intuitive and simple to use, as the primary objective is to streamline the process of giving the user whatever answer they need.

 ### 5.1.2 Accuracy and Availability
 >Ensuring the website delivers the most up to date results as well as only accurate results is of the upmost priority.
-The website should never display inaccurate schedules and should be available for reuse each semester.
+The website should never display inaccurate information and should be available for reuse each semester.